Filippo Pacini

+Biography

-Pacini was born in Pistoia, Tuscany, to Francesco, a humble cobbler, and Umiltà Dolfi, but was given a religious education in hopes that he would become a bishop.
+Filippo Pacini was born in Pistoia, Tuscany, to Francesco Pacini, a humble cobbler, and Umiltà Dolfi, but was given a religious education in hopes that he would become a bishop.
 However, in 1830, he was given a scholarship to the most venerable medical school in Pistoia.
 He learned his job as a doctor and how to examine and dissect dead bodies under a microscope.

 In 1831, during a dissection class, Pacini discovered small sensory organs in the nervous system which can detect pressure and vibrations.
 He studied them closely from 1833 on, and first discussed them in 1835 at the Società medico-fisica in Florence, but did not publish his research ("Nuovi organi scoperti nel corpo umano") until 1840.
 Within just a few years, the work was widely known in Europe and the bodies had become known as Pacinian corpuscles.

 He served as an assistant to Paolo Savi in Pisa from 1840 to 1843, then began working at the Institute of Human Anatomy.
 He was professor of anatomy at the University of Pisa from 1844 to 1846.
-In 1847, Pacini began teaching at the Lyceum in Florence, and then was named chair of General and Topographic Anatomy at the "Istituto di Studi Superiori" at the University of Florence in 1849, where he remained to the end of his career.
+In 1847, Pacini began teaching at the Lyceum in Florence, and then in 1849 was appointed to the chair of General and Topographic Anatomy at the Istituto di Studi Superiori (later renamed as the University of Florence), where he remained to the end of his career.